 The Language Arts curriculum might include various visual and aural comprehension activities, but we consider reading ability to be the most critical foundation in children.
 In the digital era, the medium is frequently changing, but the written word remains at the core of our lives – it is still the primary way we use to share knowledge with the world.
 The sooner a child starts reading, the closer he or she comes to acquire the sea of knowledge.

 Our Preschool Language Program focuses on reading and listening comprehension in addition to vocabulary building.
-To make the course more fun, we have mixed music, poetry, storytelling, drama, role-play and other extra-curricular activities to the program.
+To make the course more fun, we have mixed music, poetry, storytelling, drama, role-play, and other extra-curricular activities to the program.

-The writing part of the program focuses on bringing out the best handwriting among children by showing them the right writing techniques and introduction to creative writing.
+The writing part of the program focuses on bringing out the best handwriting among children by showing them the right writing techniques and an introduction to creative writing.

 For achieving effective fine and gross motor skills, a child needs to start early.

-We have developed activities that help in honing gross motor skills among children through exercise, organized group sports, games and dance.
+We have developed activities that help in honing gross motor skills among children through exercise, organized group sports, games, and dance.
 Our group sports activities inculcate teamwork and team spirit among kids and also teach them valuable lessons to deal with a victory, tie and defeat.

-Our Arts program focuses majorly on improving the fine-motor skills and hand-eye coordination by using various media, textures, and material.
+Our Arts program focuses majorly on improving the fine-motor skills and hand-eye coordination by using various media, textures, and materials.
 Our Art curriculum also includes Art appreciation, as ‘A thing of beauty is a joy forever.’

 Since mere academic lessons do not make a human being good or bad, we have designed a large part of our Preschool curriculum to focus on inculcating the values of kindness, compassion, respect, and self-esteem among children.
 At MCS, we aim to emphasize perseverance, time management, and other positive study habits, and desirable behavioral qualities at a young age, so that our preschoolers grow to be rich in character.
-The values we instill in our students makes them go to elementary school with confidence, a positive attitude, and love for learning that will make them natural leaders.
+The values we instill in our students make them go to elementary school with confidence, a positive attitude, and a love for learning that will make them natural leaders.